cc0407/CPU-Simulation/README.md

 - Navigate to the root directory
 - Create an input file that matches the format provided in the assignment PDF
     - Input file is validated on program launch
+    - A test file `testfile.txt` is provided in the root directory
 - run `./simcpu [-d] [-v] [-r] [quantum] < [inputfile]`, where
     - `[-d]` toggles detailed mode
     - `[-v]` toggles verbose mode